xat/upm-install/README.md

 # upm-install

-upm-install ist a small utility which allows you to install add-on for JIRA and Confluence cloud.
+upm-install ist a small utility which allows you to install add-ons for JIRA and Confluence cloud.
 It can be used as cli or as library.

 ### installation